Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 Substrate separates the state transition _logic_ from the _executor_.

-The executor is WebAssembly.
+The executor is WebAssembly
 The STF is part of the state and can be upgraded.

 **Authority nodes should _execute_ the STF, not be trusted to _choose_ it.**